Ice beach waterfall

 These shots were taken from the top of the salmon waterfall on the Golden Circle photo tour.
 Faxi is a beautiful waterfall for getting intimate with and filling the frame with layers upon layers of cascading water.

-The first shot had a fairly fat shutter (1/40 sec) which could have worked for a steady hand-held shot with a wide angle lens.
-The next photo were taken with a long exposures with medium-slow shutter speeds requiring a tripod.
-Hopefully you will agree that the photos become more beautiful as the exposure lengthens, but it is important to retain some detail.
+The first shot had a fairly fat shutter (1/40 sec), which could have worked for a steady hand-held shot with a wide-angle lens.
+The next photo was taken with long exposures at medium-slow shutter speeds, requiring a tripod.
+Hopefully, you will agree that the photos become more beautiful as the exposure lengthens, but it is important to retain some detail.

 Faxi waterfall fast shutter